How do I find my Student ID number?

-What do I do if I miss my summer advising call?
+What do I do if I miss my advising call?

 How many classes do students typically take?

-A total of four, one-credit courses represents a standard, full-time schedule at Dickinson.
-(Some students choose to take an extra quarter (music) or half-credit (dance) course and/or a non-credit course in physical education, but those are optional.)
+A total of four, one-credit courses represent a standard, full-time schedule at Dickinson.
+Some students choose to take an extra quarter (music) or half-credit (dance) course and/or a non-credit course in physical education, but those are optional.

 When should I buy my books?